brownag/rgeedim/README.md

 ## Dependencies

-You will need Python, the `geedim` module, and associated dependencies, installed to use {rgeedim}.
+You will need Python and the `geedim` module installed to use {rgeedim}.

 #### Using Miniconda

 If you do not have a Python environment set up, an option that {reticulate} provides is `reticulate::install_miniconda()`.
-Once you install Miniconda, you can install packages into a conda environment.
+Once you install Miniconda, you can install packages into a conda environment such as `"r-reticulate"` (default).
 Customize the `envname` argument to create or add to a specific environment.

 ``` r
 reticulate::install_miniconda()